 Center for Racial Equity

-As part of Walmart’s larger efforts to address the drivers of systemic racism in society and accelerate change, Walmart and the Walmart Foundation committed $100 million over five years through a new Center for Racial Equity.
+As part of Walmart’s larger efforts to address the drivers of systemic racism in society and accelerate change, Walmart and the Walmart Foundation committed $100 million over five years through Walmart.org's Center for Racial Equity.

 The center’s initiatives will fund research, advocacy, innovation of practices and tools, stakeholder convening and non-profit capacity building.
 The center will particularly focus on eradicating systematic disparities experienced by Black and African American communities in the United States.